 To enter or review information from Form 1099-SA:

 If you have Medicare Parts A and B, you can join a Medicare Advantage plan.
-Medicare Advantage plans are offered by private companies and approved by Medicare.
-With one of these plans, you do not need a Medigap policy, because Medicare Advantage plans generally cover many of the same benefits that a Medigap policy would cover, such as extra days in the hospital after you have used the number of days that Medicare covers.
+With these plans, you can’t have a Medigap policy, because Medicare Advantage plans cover many of the same benefits a Medigap policy covers.
+This includes benefits like extra days in the hospital after you’ve used the days that Medicare covers.

 If you decide to join a Medicare Advantage plan, you use the health card that you get from your Medicare Advantage plan provider for your health care.
 Also, you might have to pay a monthly premium for your Medicare Advantage plan because of the extra benefits it offers.